FuyinCherng/FuyinCherng.github.io/index.md

 # Hello!
 I am Fu-Yin Cherng (程芙茵), currently a tenure-track assistant professor in the Department of Computer Science and Information Engineering at National Chung Cheng University since 2021.
-My research integrates **Human-Computer Interaction (HCI), Brain-Computer Interfaces (BCI), Neuroergonomics, and Technology-Supported Learning**.
+My research interests include **Human-Computer Interaction (HCI), Brain-Computer Interfaces (BCI), Neuroergonomics, and Technology-Supported Learning**.

-My goal is to enhance our understanding of how modern formats of information, such as online comments and short-form videos, influence cognitive processes, behaviors, and decision-making through the use of physiological data, including brain-sensing and eye-tracking.
+My research vision is to uncover how contemporary information formats, such as online comments and short-form videos, shape cognitive processes, behaviors, and decision-making.
+I achieve this by integrating physiological data from brain-sensing and eye-tracking.
-Based on these physiological insights, I aim to provide design recommendations that **help digital systems assist and augment users' cognitive development while preserving their autonomy**.
-My studies have focused on applying this approach in specific areas such as collective and peer comments, online and programming education, and notification design.
+Guided by these physiological insights, my ultimate goal is to provide design recommendations that augment user cognition while preserving autonomy.
+My work applies this unique approach to crucial domains, including collective and peer commentary, online and programming education, and notification design.

 ## Education & Professional Experience
 - **Assistant Professor**, National Chung Cheng University, Taiwan (2021-Current)